 Coal Mine Workers' Compensation

-To provide benefits to coal miners who have become totally disabled due to coal workers' pneumoconiosis (CWP), and to widows and other surviving dependents of miners who have died of this disease.
+To provide benefits to coal miners who have become totally disabled due to coal workers' pneumoconiosis (CWP), and to the surviving spouse and other surviving dependents of miners who have died of this disease.

 General information about this opportunity